Sitting on the bleeding edge with HTTP2 protocols.

-Enable PHP7.0-fpm which the FPM stands for (FastCGI Process Manager)
+Enable PHP.x-fpm which the FPM stands for (FastCGI Process Manager)

-Enable MPM-Event which is a different style of multi-processing apache and http2 will use. you can also try mpm-worker too but i stuck with event.
+Enable MPM-Event which is a different style of multi-processing apache and http2 will use. you can also try MPM-worker too but I stuck with the event.

 systemctl restart apache2

 And you’d think that all of your troubles are solved at that point right?
-Hahahah!
+Hahaha!
 Nope!

 Website lock up!